 In the meantime, you get used to healthier life habits, you’re proud of your slim waist and your physical strength, your endurance is higher, and you want to preserve those newly acquired qualities.

-It’s much easier to replace your harmful habits or outdated relationships with some other, better and healthier habits or people.
+That’s why it’s often easier to replace harmful habits or outdated relationships with better and healthier habits or connections, instead of merely trying to quit an old, unwanted habit and leaving a void in our lives.
 In such a way, there won’t be emptiness where a damaging habit or relationship once were.

 Still, that space will be filled with something new that gives you a healthier kind of pleasure, so the crisis caused by losing of an old habit or relationship will be much smaller.

 Remember that almost everything we do in life is a matter of habit and that one habit is most easily changed by another.
 You just have to endure the transition period until you get used to the new routine.

 Self-sabotaging is the next challenge you need to overcome in achieving a healthy mindset.

 Get to know the depths of your mind with Mindberg’s AI-powered Jungian analysis, tailored guidance, and impactful tools.